-The Applicant will identify specific budget items that will have a significant role in meeting or exceeding the 2012-2013 target.
+The Applicant will identify specific budget items that will have a significant role in meeting or exceeding the 2013-2014 target.
 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three budget items.
-Budget items shall comply with the Required and Permissible Uses of Funds and the Carl D. Perkins Grant Cost Guidelines.
-Each entry will identify the Schedule where the budget item is requested, the campus or college within a district (if applicable) and describe and justify each entry.
+Budget items shall comply with the Required and Permissible Uses of Funds and the Carl D. Perkins Grant Cost Guidelines (Appendix H).